cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 ### Question 9: How many distinct subgroups of the disease can you propose for each tumor type?
 What are their molecular characteristics?
 What is the interest of such classification?
 (3 points)

+Despite the cancer types sharing driver mutations, we observe that for lung carcinoma, cancer anti-proliferation genes take the brunt of the driver mutations (ex.
+TP53) as well as are significantly affected by indels.
+A subgroup could be created for patients which present indels in cancer anti-proliferation genes and therapies can be reccomended based on this fact.

+By creating such classifications, we can improve outlook for personalised medicine by targeting passanger mutations in newly admitted patients, who match the profile of specific subgroups.